Zahid Shareef: Early life

-Born in Chauburji Rajgarh, Lahore, Shareef developed a keen interest in sports, especially hockey.
+Born in Chauburji, Rajgarh, Lahore, Shareef developed a keen interest in sports, especially hockey.
 He has an elder brother and two younger siblings.
 Known for his dribbling skill, pinpoint passing and acceleration, he represented MAO College, where he caught the attention of the PHF scouts.

 Career

-Shareef represented Pakistan in Junior Hockey World Cup in 1984 in Canada, where his performance went unnoticed; however, he quickly climbed ranks in the Pakistan Hockey Squad.
-In 1987, after Holland defeated Pakistan in first two of the five-match series, the Dutch lost to National Bank of Pakistan, in which Sharif was instrumental and led to inclusion in Pakistan squad.
+Shareef represented Pakistan in the Junior Hockey World Cup in 1985 in Canada, where his performance went unnoticed; however, he quickly climbed ranks in the Pakistan Hockey Squad.
+In 1987, after the visiting Netherlands team defeated Pakistan in the first two fixtures of the five-match series, Shareef was instrumental in the Dutch loss to National Bank of Pakistan team; that led to his inclusion in the Pakistan squad.
 His consistent performance in 1988 Champions Trophy, in which Pakistan won Silver Medal, led to his selection for the 1988 Seoul Olympics, in which Pakistan finished fifth, leading to a public backlash.
+However Shareef ended up 11th on the top scorer chart.
+In 1989 Men's champions trophy Shareef finished 4th as Top scorer.
 The Pakistan team, including Shareef, won a series against India and the Indira Gandhi Gold Cup held in India in 1989.
-Known for his hot-tempered persona on the field, he was banned for six months from every sort of hockey when he misbehaved with a referee.
-He was unable to make a comeback in international sport.
+Zahid Played in the 1990 Asian Games in which Pakistan finished first and he received a Gold Medal.
+Known for his hot-tempered persona on the field, he was banned for six months from every sort of hockey when he misbehaved with a referee He was unable to make a comeback in international sport.